ychen921/Shake-My-Boundary/README.md

 python3 ./Wrapper.py
 ```
 ## Visualization
-The figures below show the color, brightness, texture maps and their gradient maps.
-Also show the comparision between canny, sobel, and pb-lite edge detection algorithms.
+The figures below show the color, brightness, texture maps, and their gradient maps.
+Also shows the comparison between canny, sobel, and pb-lite edge detection algorithms.

 Brightness Gradient |  Color Gradient | Texture Gradient